OnlyJaximus/12-PHP-Signup-and-Login-with-PHP-MySQL-and-JavaScript/README.md

 # 12-Signup-and-Login-with-PHP-MySQL-and-JavaScript

-• create a signup page
+• create a signup page       <br>
-• validate the data on the server in PHP
+• validate the data on the server in PHP     <br>
-• save the signup data to a MySQL database using PHP
+• save the signup data to a MySQL database using PHP   <br>
-• create login and logout pages
+• create login and logout pages    <br>
-• validate the data in the browser using JavaScript
+• validate the data in the browser using JavaScript   <br>
-• validate the email using an Ajax request
+• validate the email using an Ajax request   <br>

 Relevant documentation:   <br>
 ‣ https://watercss.kognise.dev/    <br>